cartowong/halfplane-capacity/README.md

 # Half-plane capacity and conformal radius
 ## (joint work with Steffen Rohde)

-This repository contains the slides for a talk I gave at The Chinese University of Hong Kong on December 12, 2011.
+This repository contains the slides for a talk I gave at The University of Hong Kong on December 12, 2011.
 The talk was based on the following paper.

 - *Half-plane capacity and conformal radius*, Carto Wong and Steffen Rohde, Proceedings of the AMS, 142 (2014), 931 – 938